Chiang Saen: History

+Establishment

 The area around Chiang Saen has been inhabited since prehistoric times, as evidenced by finds on display at the Chiang Saen National Museum.
 Chronicles describe an ancient royal city, Ngoenyang, which was probably the first major city in the area.
 It was on one of the trade routes that led from northern Thailand all the way to Yunnan.
 The chronicles go on to say that the ruler of this city made an alliance by marriage with Chiang Hung, which is now called Jinghong and at that time was located in "Sipsong Pan Na" (today: Xishuangbanna).
 Mangrai, later king of Lan Na, was born into this family in 1239.
 The town of Ngoenyang no longer exists, although its name is still used interchangeably with Chiang Saen.

 The city of Chiang Saen was founded in 1329 by Saenphu, a grandson of Mangrai.
 The newly founded city was initially called "Mueang Roi", shaped like an irregular rectangle at 1500 by 700 Wa (about 3000 meters by 1400 meters) in size.
 Its outlines are still clearly visible in today's city.
 Saenphu had it built directly on the Mekong, so he only had to dig a moat on three sides, the fourth side was the Mekong.
 Behind the ditch was an earth wall, and a total of five gates led into the city.
 Eight watchtowers were erected in the city and at strategically important locations in the surrounding area.
 Shortly after the city was completed, Saenphu made his son Khamfu governor of Chiang Mai and retired to Chiang Saen, which has borne his name ever since.
 Here he died in 1334.